 Hamburg is growing here: HafenCity – currently Europe’s largest inner-city development project – is a blueprint for the development of a European city on the waterfront

-Hamburg is setting new standards in developing a new city area along the Elbe – at least in Europe.
-On an area of 157 hectares, a lively city with a maritime air is taking shape, bringing together a variety of workplace and residential uses, culture and leisure, tourism and retail facilities – quite unlike downtowns dominated by nothing but offices and shops.
-What sets it apart from other major urban international development projects on the water is the area’s very central location and the high expectations of quality reflected, for instance, in its finegrained mix of uses, standards of urbanity and ecological sustainability, and its innovative development process.
+In developing a new city area along the Elbe, Hamburg is setting new standards – at least in Europe.
+On an area of 157 ha, a lively city with a maritime air is taking shape, bringing together workplace and residential uses, culture and leisure, tourism and retail facilities – quite unlike downtowns dominated by nothing but offices and shops.
+What sets it apart from other major international urban waterside development projects is the area’s very central location and the high expectations of quality reflected, for instance, in its fine-grained mix of uses, standards of urbanity and ecological sustainability, and its innovative development process.

 The intensive interaction between land and water can also be regarded as unique, for HafenCity is neither surrounded by dikes, nor cut off from the water.
-With the exception of the quays and promenades, the whole area will be raised to between 8 and 9m above sea level.
-The concept of building on artificial compacted mounds (warfts) lends an area once dominated by port and industrial uses a new, characteristic topography, retaining access to the water and the typical port atmosphere, while guaranteeing protection from extreme floods.
-At the same time, the objectives of HafenCity development are very wide-ranging.
+With the exception of the quays and promenades, the whole area will be raised to between 8 and 9 m above sea level.
+The concept of building on artificial compacted mounds (warfts) lends an area once dominated by port and industrial uses a new, characteristic topography, retaining access to the water and the typical port atmosphere, while guaranteeing protection from floods.

 Definition of a completely new urban distric

 The task in hand is to define a new downtown in both urban planning and architectural terms.
-More than 2.32 million sqm gross floor area (GFA) will be built.
-HafenCity consists almost wholly of new buildings, since not many old ones can be retained or are worth preserving, as the site of HafenCity was largely occupied by single-story sheds.
-This is still the case in Oberhafen neighborhood.
-A total 6,000 residential units for 12,000 residents are being built, as well as business premises offering in excess of 45,000 job opportunities, plus restaurants and bars, cultural and leisure amenities, retail facilities, parks, plazas and promenades.
+Since the site of HafenCity was once largely occupied by single-story sheds and, with the exception of Oberhafen quarter, few existing buildings could be retained or were worth preserving, HafenCity consists almost exclusively of new buildings.
+Altogether more than 2.32 million sqm gross floor area (GFA) is to be constructed.
+Nearly 7,000 residential units for over 12,000 residents are being built, as well as business premises offering in excess of 45,000 job opportunities, plus educational institutions, restaurants and bars, retail, cultural and leisure amenities, with parks, plazas and promenades.

-The urban planning and architectural reinterpretation of the place centers on established structures.
-Its milieu is informed by the Speicherstadt, port structures and a few existing buildings, as well as the widespread use of red clinker brick opposite the Speicherstadt and in the center of HafenCity.
+The urban planning and architectural reinterpretation of the place, however, centers on established structures.
+Its milieu is informed by the Speicherstadt, port structures, a few existing buildings and, importantly, its horizontal nature and the visual axes of the inner city.
+The use of red clinker brick opposite the Speicherstadt and in the center of HafenCity is another defining element.